"With my right hand I will save humans, and with my left hand I will save the Akuma."

 The whole arc after the Level Four Akuma attacked the Black Order was dedicated to fanservice and humor.

-Fate Worse Than Death: Becoming a lost soul bound to an akuma.
+Fate Worse than Death: Becoming a soul bound to an akuma.
 And working for the Black Order, as they do not let you die even when you die.